Skip to content

 Pages: 194

-Availability: In Stock
+Availability: Temporarily Out of Stock

-Patrons get FREE shipping.
+Shipping starts at $5.
+Patrons get FREE delivery.

 In Dark Night of the Soul, Saint John of the Cross presents for us a portrait painted from his own experience of one who advances successfully through the struggles of the spiritual life.
 The dark night that St John describes is not abandonment by God but special consideration from Him for those who desire to purify and perfect their souls.